 - No manual configuration is necessary for most attacks.

-- Leverages latest version of hostapd (2.8)
+- Leverages the latest version of hostapd (2.8)

 - Generate timed Powershell payloads for indirect wireless pivots